-Rispoli and Winifred Strakosch, who offered expert advice on planting, and to our members and the Piermont Community Garden for
+Rispoli and Winifred Strakosch, who offered expert advice on planting, and to our members and the Piermont Community Garden

-enthusiastic volunteers all helped to make this a successful event.
+goods, and enthusiastic volunteers all helped to make this a successful event.

 Also in May, the restored 1704 Division Patent, which was the subject of last year’s Annual Meeting, was on display at the Historic

-Society of Rockland County’s Annual Dinner, which honored the local historic societies and museums in Rockland and Westchester
+Society of Rockland County’s Annual Dinner, which honored the local historic societies and museums in Rockland and

 Concert in June

-For the second year, the THS concert was held in the sanctuary of the Tappan Reformed Church rather than in the Tappan Memorial
+For the second year, the THS concert was held in the sanctuary of the Tappan Reformed Church rather than in the Tappan

-Park to avoid having to worry about weather and noise.
+Memorial Park to avoid having to worry about weather and noise.

 The sanctuary’s intimate setting and superb acoustics were the ideal place to celebrate both the debut performance of the Klang